-Business rates are charged on most non-domestic properties and help pay for local services.
+Business rates are charged on most non-domestic properties and helps pay for local services.

 We act as the collection agent for the Government.
 The money is partly pooled at central government level and redistributed, and partly retained locally.